BryanSmith33/frontamentals/src/pages/2018/FEB-18/18-02-12-NESTING/index.md

 You will almost certainly at some point in your career write code someone else will eventually have to work with.
 Treat others as you would like to be treated and leave it better than you found it.
 If you are having a difficult time following what is happening, your teammates will too.

-You should also care about a proper structure and nesting because it is more accessible meaning that more people can use what you create.
+You should also care about proper structure and nesting because it is more accessible meaning that more people can use what you create.
 Newsflash: Not everyone that uses the internet can see.
 Some people rely on screen readers to tell them what is happening on the screen.
-If your HTML looks like dropped a bunch of tags from 30 feet and kept what stuck, a screen reader won't have a clue how to decipher it.
+If your HTML looks like you dropped a bunch of tags from 30 feet and kept what stuck, a screen reader won't have a clue how to decipher it.

 > *Browsers are advanced now Bryan.
 They will format it for me...*
 >